gieseke/bufferkdtree/README.rst

 bufferkdtree
 ============

-The bufferkdtree library is a Python library that aims at accelerating nearest neighbor computations using both k-d trees and many-core devices (e.g., GPUs) via the `OpenCL <https://www.khronos.org/opencl/OpenCL>`_ framework.
+The bufferkdtree package is a Python library that aims at accelerating nearest neighbor computations using both k-d trees and modern many-core devices such as graphics processing units (GPUs).
+The implementation is based on `OpenCL <https://www.khronos.org/opencl/OpenCL>`_.

-The buffer k-d tree technique can be seen as an intermediate version between a standard parallel k-d tree traversal and massively-parallel brute-force implementations for nearest neigbhor search.
-The implementation is well-suited for data sets with a large reference set (e.g., 1,000,000 points) and a huge query set (e.g., 10,000,000 points) with a moderate-sized feature space (e.g., from d=5 to d=25).
+The implementation can be seen as an intermediate version between a standard parallel k-d tree traversal (on multi-core systems) and a massively-parallel brute-force implementation for nearest neigbhor search.
+In particular, it makes use of the top of a standard k-d tree (which induces a spatial subdivision of the space) and resorts to a simple yet efficient brute-force implementation for processing chunks of "big" leaves.
+The implementation is well-suited for data sets with a large reference set (e.g., 1,000,000 points) and a huge query set (e.g., 10,000,000 points) given a moderate dimensionality of the search space (e.g., from d=5 to d=25).

 =============
 Documentation